Nosiume/cool-scripts/README.md

 **Here is a list of all the scripts I've released to this day :** \
 ● Genshin Codes - Allows you to find gift codes online and claim them on your account automatically ! **Completed !**\
-● Captcha Bypasser - Allows you to bypass a captcha on a given url ! **Completed !**\
+● Captcha Bypasser - Allows you to bypass a captcha on a given url ! **Not done yet !**\
-● Discord Message Scheduler - Allows you to schedule a message at a specific time on servers or private chats **Not released yet !**\
+● Discord Message Scheduler - Allows you to schedule a message at a specific time on servers or private chats **Completed !**\